shristi879/Project3/README.md

-# Project3 Hosing prices in Perth
+# Project3 Housing  prices in Perth
             Analysisng the factors determining the prices

 Presented By :